Dr James Boyle

 - Associate Academic (Institute of Cardiovascular and Medical Sciences)

 James Boyle is a Consultant Endocrinologist based at Glasgow Royal Infirmary.
 He graduated from the University of Dundee and trained in Endocrinology in Glasgow.
 He completed an MD at the University of Glasgow in the Henry Wellcome Laboratory of Cell Biology examining the effect of metformin on vascular function and AMP-activated protein kinase (AMPK) in Type 2 Diabetes.
 Diabetes UK awarded this work with the Type 2 Diabetes Research Award.
 He was recently awarded a NRS Career Research Fellowship by the Chief Scientist Office to continue his interest in translational diabetes research.
-Dr Boyle is Director of MBChB3 and Honorary Clinical Associate Professor at the School of Medicine, University of Glasgow.
-Dr Boyle is a Fellow of the Royal College of Physicians in Glasgow.
+James is a Principal Investigator on a number of multicentre clinical trials including the Type 1 Diabetes TrialNet Programme dedicated to preventing Type 1 Diabetes and stopping disease progression by preserving insulin production before and after diagnosis.
+James is a member of the Metabolic and Diabetes Research Group and Associate Academic at the Institute of Cardiovascular and Medical Sciences.
+James is Head of Year 3 MBChB, Medicine Lead and Director of the Near Peer Teaching Programme at the School of Medicine, University of Glasgow.
+James is a Fellow of the Royal College of Physicians in Glasgow and an Honorary Clinical Associate Professor.

 - AMP-activated protein kinase in the regulation of metabolism.